martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 Source code class multi_adj_by_attd at "./proj_mod/training.py".
 See detailed documentation at "./NNetwork/Parameter_embedding.ipynb".

 ## Fine tuning
 We fine-tuned two encoder-decoder modles, with and without a stock identifier embedding.
 The optimization strategy and heuristically defined search space, both critical to making Optuna work effectviely, were developted using domain knowledge and targeted experimentation.
-We used the Optuna library to methodically explore the hyperparameter space combiend with custom early termination of undeperforming trials.
+We used the Optuna library to methodically explore the hyperparameter space combined with custom early termination of undeperforming trials.
 In addition, we designed reusable functions and a modular structure so the same optimization pipeline can be applied to any custom model, ensuring that the optimization strategy is transparent, models are self-contained, and reproducibility of models for inference is guaranteed.

 ## Future